Travel Sketches I: Preclass

 There are a number of ways to make a sketchbook like this – since Canson XL only comes in pads, a large piece can’t be cut down to a long strip to make the accordion fold.

-In the bonus lesson we’ll do the assembly of our finished pages.
+sl In the bonus lesson we’ll do the assembly of our finished pages.

 Alternate sketchbook for watercolorists

 This sketchbook is used in the Watercolor Jumpstart class and would be just dandy for traditional watercolorists to make from a full sheet.
-(An accordion would be just one strip of this, not the whole thing.)
+(An accordion sketchbook would be just one strip of this, not the whole thing.)